 In our Braille Readers Are Leaders contest, children and adults across the United States compete to read the most Braille pages alongside other participants in similar contest categories.
 This year's contest will begin in December 2022.
 Join us!

 Dragon Masters is a book series from Scholastic written by Tracey West.
 The series is about the adventures of a variety of eight-year-old boys and girls who are teamed up with dragons.
 In Book 16 of the series, Tessa is the Dragon Master to the Sound Dragon, Sono.
 Tessa is clever, brave, and blind.
 Access the BRF files for the whole series.

 Braille Books Program

-The 2020 Kenneth Jernigan Scholarship Winner: Precious Perez
+The 2021 Kenneth Jernigan Scholarship Winner: Elizabeth (Lizzy) Muhammad-Park

 Valued at $12,000, the Kenneth Jernigan Scholarship is the largest scholarship granted in the United States to a legally blind person.
 It is given annually to a legally blind student who exemplifies the fruits of Dr. Jernigan's teachings.
 Dr. Jernigan changed perceptions regarding the capabilities of the blind in this country and throughout the world.

 The winner of the 2021 Kenneth Jernigan Scholarship is Elizabeth (Lizzy) Muhammad-Park of Maryland where she will be attending college working toward her goal of becoming a foreign service officer.
 Lizzy says, "People may underestimate you and they will doubt you.
 But don't let people tell you who you are.
 You tell them who you are.
 Better yet, show them!"